 There you have it, 3 lessons from The Underground Strength Gym.

 “At the end of the day, the biggest lesson I’ve learned is you got to get off your ass and learn by doing.
 Spend more time coaching, less time behind the computer – that’s how real learning is done. ”

 What’s the biggest lesson you’ve learned from watching the evolution of the Underground?

 Drop a comment below and share your thoughts!

-Category: Articles, Kick Ass Life, Live The Code, man up monday, muscle building, old school strength, Strength Building, Success, Underground Strength Challenge, Underground Strength Show, Videos, Zach's Workouts Tags: coach megz, live the code, strength coach lessons, underground strength coach, underground strength gym.
+Category: Articles, Kick Ass Life, Live The Code, muscle building, old school strength, Strength Building, Success, Underground Strength Challenge, Underground Strength Show, Videos, Zach's Workouts Tags: coach megz, live the code, strength coach lessons, underground strength coach, underground strength gym.